 |Estimated Nutrient Content|

-The fifth item is broccoli.
+The fourth ingredient is broccoli.
 Broccoli is a healthy green vegetable and a member of the kale family.
 It’s notably rich in vitamin C and fiber and numerous other nutrients.

 Like other cruciferous vegetables, broccoli is believed to provide anti-cancer benefits.

-The sixth ingredient is squash.
+The next ingredient is squash.
 Squash is a nutritious addition high in complex carbohydrates, vitamins, minerals and dietary fiber.

-The seventh ingredient is kale.
-Kale is a type of cabbage in which the central leaves do not form a head.
+The sixth ingredient lists kale, a type of cabbage in which the central leaves do not form a head.
 This dark green vegetable is especially rich in beta-carotene, vitamins C, vitamin K and calcium.